 With topics like sustainability, accessibility, and economic mobility top-of-mind, millennials are now, more than ever, laser-focused on how companies are using their influence for social good.

 Let’s take a closer look.

 What is corporate social responsibility?

 Corporate social responsibility (CSR) is an evolving business practice that incorporates sustainable development into an organization’s business model.
 In other words, it means companies conduct business and have activities that usually benefit social, economic, and environmental factors.

 Over the years, CSR has expanded from annual service days and one-off donation drives to something that’s become deeply embedded within a company’s culture and operations.
 And millennials can take much of the credit for this.

 In today’s changing times, it’s imperative for businesses to be charitable and socially conscious.

 Brands like TOMS and Warby Parker were founded on a one-for-one business model that automatically gives back to those in need with every purchase.
-Other brands, such as Airbnb and Yoplait, have sponsored ad campaigns to raise awareness for specific social issues like gender inequality and racism.
+Other brands have sponsored ad campaigns to raise awareness for specific social issues like gender inequality and racism.
 Here at Ally, we focus our efforts on improving economic mobility in local communities, fostering diversity and inclusion in our workplace, and living by our mantra “Do It Right.”

 When social impact is at the root of what a company does, any and all efforts to give back go a long way with millennials.